-But, it’s at this point that the majority of people will opt out because it’s easier.
-Very often, our natural instincts are to go small; to get invisible when faced with challenges or change.
+But, it’s at this point that the majority of people will opt out; they’ll quit because it’s the softer, easier way.
+Very often, our natural instincts are to go small; to retreat; to get invisible when faced with challenges or change.
 Instead, the best go big.
 They run into, instead of run away.
+They forge ahead, though often afraid.
 They then deliver the goods.

 At some point, we all find ourselves alone on the “stage.”
+It’s an inevitability.
 So how do you NOT get so shaken that you cannot perform?

 1. Feel the shake.
 Let it be.
 Don’t run from it, lean into it.
 You not only have to be willing to face it, but you must also embrace it.
 Let it help you by allowing it to push you to higher levels of performance.
 Turn it into positive energy, not just negative anxiety.
 It’s a friend, not your foe.

 2. Focus on what the shake really is.
 It’s fear.
 But fear of what?
 When you boil it down, it’s simply the fear of looking bad or of being “wrong” in the eyes of others.
-That’s it.
+That’s it; and that ain’t shit.
+It means nothing.
 Once you understand how base and universal these fears really are, they are much easier to manage and overcome.
 Everybody has them… EVERYBODY.
 Take comfort in knowing that fact, and let it empower and embolden you.

 3. Let #1 and #2 Fuel your performance.
 Channel that energy into executing what your hard work and preparation has positioned you to do.
 You’ve earned the right to deserve it, and to reap the rewards.